dougalcaleb/instant-carousel/README.md

 The main focus of Roundabout is quick and easy setup, with plenty of customization options.

-To add Roundabout to your project, download and link ```roundabout.min.js``` to your HTML.
+To add Roundabout to your project, download the plugin and add the files to your project.
 Create another JavaScript file (or use the provided ```roundabout-settings.js```) to contain your settings.
 Import Roundabout into your settings script.

 Link ```roundabout-style.css``` to your page.
 Your document should look like this: